There’s No I in Theme-work!

 - Explain that when finding a theme it is important that you've finished the entire text because it is a message that is reflected through the entire story, not just in a single moment.

 - Tell students that one way to find the theme is to examine the story’s problem and solution.
 Ask students: What problem did Crispin face in the story?
 (He was a dragon that could not breathe fire.)
-Then, have students talk with an elbow partner to identify the solution to the problem (Crispin and his family realized that it was ok that he couldn’t breathe fire).
+Then, have students talk with an elbow partner to identify the solution to the problem.
+(Crispin and his family realized that it was okay that he couldn’t breathe fire.)

 - Select one of the brainstormed ideas from the board to focus on and circle it.
 Remind students that there are many lessons the characters learned, but we are going to just focus on one of them.

-- Rewrite the lesson as a general statement (i.e., the things that make people different are also the things that make them special) and tell students, this is a theme of the story because it is a lesson that can apply to anyone.
+- Rewrite the lesson as a general statement (i.e., the things that make people different are also the things that make them special) and tell students that this is a theme of the story because it is a lesson that can apply to anyone.

 - Point out that in your sentence, you used the word "people" instead of the character's name or the word "dragon."
 Explain that, even if the characters aren't people, we should use the term people in the theme because the readers of the book are people.

 Guided Practice(20 minutes)

 - Summarize a familiar story aloud, like "The Ant and the Grasshopper" (or read the story aloud).